-Recognition as a Candidate for Accreditation by CIS is the first step toward membership in and accreditation by the New England Association of Schools and Colleges; however, achieving Candidacy does not guarantee eventual accreditation.
-Candidate for Accreditation is a status of affiliation with the Association which indicates that the institution has achieved initial recognition and is progressing toward accreditation.
-The category of Candidate for Accreditation is not to be confused with membership in and accreditation by the Association.
+Recognition as a Candidate for Accreditation is the first step toward membership in and accreditation by the New England Association of Schools and Colleges; however, achieving Candidacy does not guarantee eventual accreditation.
+The status of "Candidate" indicates that an institution has achieved initial recognition and is progressing toward accreditation, but should not be confused with membership.
+Only schools which have demonstrated, through their respective Commission's evaluation processes, that they meet established Standards are granted Accreditation and thus considered members.

 Institutions desiring Candidate status with CIS must file the Application for Candidate for Accreditation.
 Upon receipt of the application, the Director of the Commission will assess a candidacy evaluation fee equal to the annual membership fee for a school with that enrollment.